gert-wijns/train-app/single-module/adr/adr-011-test-doubles.md

 ## Decision

-- Create Fake implementations for used external/other module APIs, returning data based on the standard defaults.
+- Create Fake implementations for adapters, returning data based on the standard defaults.
 - Load the fakes into the application context as Spy
 - Tests needing fine-grained control will use the mock capability of the spy
 - Tests not needing fine-grained control will use the fake as is

 ## Compliance